-8, Provide Information regarding trash and litter generated by the use: A. What type of trash and garbage will be generated by the use?
-Typical for each use in the development. Β. How much trash and garbage will be generated by the use?
+\ .
+What type of trash and garbage will be generated by the use?
 Typical for each use in the development.
-C. How often will trash be collected?
-Typical for each use in the development.
-D. How will you prevent littering on the property, streets and nearby properties?
-Applicant does not anticipate littering caused by the uses of the property.
-9. Will any hazardous materials, as defined by the state or federal government, be handled, stored, or generated on the property? [] Yes. [√] No. If yes, provide the name, monthly quantity, and specific disposal method below: 10.
-Will any organic compounds (for example: paint, ink, lacquer thinner, or cleaning or degreasing solvent) be handled, stored, or generated on the property?
+3. How much trash and garbage will be generated by the use?
+Typical for each use in the development. ). ).
+How often will trash be collected?
+Typical for each use in the development. ).
+How will you prevent littering on the property, streets and nearby properties?
+Applicant does not anticipate littering caused by the uses of the property. any hazardous materials, as defined by the state or federal gove andled, stored, or generated on the property? be I any hazardous materials, as defined by the state or federal gove be I any hazardous materials, as defined by the state or federal govenandled, stored, or generated on the property?
+The state of the property $\{ \sqrt{2} \}$ No. be I If ye Will clea any hazardous materials, as defined by the state or federal govenandled, stored, or generated on the property?
+The state of the property $\{ \sqrt{2} \}$ No. be I If ye Will clea any hazardous materials, as defined by the state or federal government on the property? √es. [√] No. s, provide the name, monthly quantity, and specific disposal method below: I any organic compounds (for example: paint, ink, lacquer thinnerming or degreasing solvent) be handled, stored, or generated on perty?